 PARKS AND RECREATION

-PLANNING AND DEVELOPMENT SERVICES
+PLANNING & DEVELOPMENT SERVICES

 Science and Environment Division

 2019 saw the Science and Environment Division host the first-ever Poky Portneuf Paddle.
 The event drew more than 1,000 people to float the Portneuf River on their tubes, kayaks, canoes, or stand-up paddleboards from the Edson Fichter Nature Area or Taysom Rotary Park to Centennial Park.

 The division also completed streambank restoration work at Sacajawea Park and trail improvements on the Cusick Creek Trail.